What makes a good Software Test engineer?

 may be documented in some form.
 There would ideally be a system for

-easily finding and obtaining information and determining
+easily finding and obtaining information and determining what documentation

-Change management for documentation can be used where appropriate.
+documentation can be used where appropriate.

 For agile software projects, it should be kept in mind that